From EatingWell: Winter 2003

 Tips & Notes

-- Make Ahead Tip: Cover and refrigerate for up to 2 days or freeze for up to 3 months.
+- Make Ahead Tip: Cover and refrigerate for up to 2 weeks.

 More From EatingWell